On cognitive tensions. The mediating function of a symbol through the lens of Kleinian psychoanalysis and Peirce semiotic

 Cognitive value.
 The study’s main contribution is the high-level scheme of dynamics that hold the Ego in reality through the means of unconscious and conscious symbolization.
 The study also incorporates into coherent model unexamined aspects of individual sign usage: it deploys psychic continuity into the conscious symbolization process (by basing the model on the instance of Ego), which allows addressing the issues arising at the border of conscious and unconscious symbolization.

-Marta Iwaszuk, Institute of Cultural Studies, Faculty of Historical and Pedagogical Sciences, Wrocław University ul Szewska 50/51, 50-139 Wrocław, Poland
+Marta Iwaszuk - Institute of Cultural Studies, Faculty of Historical and Pedagogical Sciences, Wrocław University ul Szewska 50/51, 50-139 Wrocław, Poland

 Di Ceglie, G. R. (2005).
 Symbol formation and the construction of the Inner World.
 In: S. Budd, R. Rusbridger (Eds.), Introducing Psychoanalysis.
 Essential Themes and Topics (pp. 95-104).
 London: Routledge.